-As mentioned in the section on Identification, the Head of the Office is obliged to assess whether a person belonging to one of the groups enumerated in the law is in need of special procedural guarantees.
-Once the person is considered as requiring special treatment, all actions in the proceedings regarding granting international protection are performed in the following conditions:
+As mentioned in the section on Identification, the Head of the Office is obliged to assess whether a person belonging to one of the groups enumerated in the law needs special procedural guarantees.
+Once the person is considered as requiring special treatment, all actions in the proceedings regarding granting international protection are performed under the following conditions:

 - Ensuring freedom of speech, in a manner adjusted to their psychophysical condition;

-- On the dates adjusted to their psychophysical condition, taking into account the time in which they benefit from health care services;
+- On the dates adjusted to their psychophysical condition, taking into account the time in which they benefit from the health care services;

 - In the foreigner’s place of stay, in case it is justified by their health condition;

-- In the presence of a psychologist, medical doctor or an interpreter, in case there is such a need.
+- In the presence of a psychologist, medical doctor or interpreter, in case there is such a need.

 Upon the request of the applicant considered requiring special treatment, in cases justified by their needs, the actions in the proceedings regarding granting international protection are performed by a person of the same gender, and in the presence of a psychologist, medical doctor or an interpreter, of a gender indicated by the foreigner.

-Also, the Head of the Office ensures that the interview is conducted by a person trained in the techniques of hearing such persons and in using the country of origin information.
-The Office for Foreigners does not have a specialised unit dealing with vulnerable groups, however caseworkers are trained by psychologists and EASO experts and only trained staff work on these cases.
-In 2020 there were 21 such caseworkers.
-In 2021 the Office for Foreigners did not give the exact number but ensured that persons with special needs are heard exclusively by persons trained in this regard.
+The Head of the Office also ensures that the interview is conducted by a person trained in the techniques of hearing such persons and in using the country of origin information.
+The Office for Foreigners does not have a specialised unit dealing with vulnerable groups, however, caseworkers are trained by psychologists and EUAA experts and only trained staff can work on these cases.
+In 2020, there were 21 such caseworkers.
+In 2021 and 2022, the Office for Foreigners did not give the exact number but ensured that persons with special needs are heard exclusively by persons trained in this regard.

-In 2020 and 2021 the interviews were mainly conducted through videoconferencing, but the interviewee and interviewer stayed in the Office for Foreigners, using separate rooms.
-According to the Office for Foreigners there were no requests for conducting interviews in another manner, by a conversation in person.
+In 2022 and 2021, the interviews were mainly conducted through videoconferencing, but the interviewee and interviewer stayed in the Office for Foreigners, using separate rooms.
+According to the Office for Foreigners, there were no requests for conducting interviews in another manner, by a conversation in person.
 The Office for Foreigners does not process any statistics concerning interviews, so no more precise information is available.